 This town “happened” to us.
 We had followed our own yellow brick road meant to loop us through cities around North America and get us back home in a year, but our stop in Eureka Springs almost side railed us and brought us to a more permanent stop.

 We parked at a small campsite outside of town which was in the midst of thawing out from winter.
 We had spent the prior month in towns across Texas and even made a trip to Costa Rica for our friend’s wedding.
 With so much heat and sun at our heels, we gladly received the chilly air and a camping spot amongst the pine trees.

-Before our first night out, a longtime patron of the campsite gave us the heads up that we would encounter, “a lot of gays.”
-After one of those “hmmm” awkward pursed lip nods I offered for him to join us for a night out, with the guarantee there was nothing to fear.
+Before our first night out, a longtime patron of the campsite gave us the heads up that we would meet, “a lot of gays.”
+After one of those “hmmm” pursed lip nods, I offered for him to join us for a night out, with the guarantee there was nothing to fear.
 It was Friday though and he declined noting his night had begun a few High Life’s ago.

 For our remaining time we wondered the town, up and down steep streets and steps with music escaping from bars providing a sort of soundtrack.
 Street art punctuates the historical city buildings, present and past using one another for life and continuation.

 Its places like this that is the point to why we travel.
 We have often felt lost, where the question “why are we doing this” becomes heavy.
 We want to know what is special about our country.
 Not every town resonates with us, some feel bleak and lifeless.
 Sometimes we feel guilt for not loving a place we were told we would.
 Fortunately, in Eureka Springs we found a pot of gold.
 It’s really a profound sense when you have zero expectations and yet you fall in love.
 From nothing to everything.